Pauan/fable-getting-started/README.md

 * Use JavaScript libraries in your project

 * Run your project as an application in either a browser or [Node.js](https://nodejs.org/)

-* Distribute your project as a library which can be used by other Fable or JavaScript projects.

 Downloading the project
 =======================